matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 # Comparison to Ethereum

-zkSync 2.0 is made to look and feel as Ethereum, but with cheaper fees.
-However, since it is optimized for zero-knowldege proofs some differences are inevitable.
+zkSync 2.0 is made to look and feel like Ethereum, but with cheaper fees.
+However, since it is optimized for zero-knowledge proofs some differences are inevitable.

 ## Web3 API

-zkSync fully supports standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API), but also has some additional L2-specific functionality, described [here](../api).
+zkSync fully supports standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API), but also has some additional L2-specific functionality, described [here](../api/api).

 As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase needed!_

 You can continue using the SDKs which you already use now.
 Users will continue paying fees in ETH and the UX will identical to the one on Ethereum.

-If you want to deploy smart contracts or enable unique zkSync features to your users (e.g. paying fees in the same token which is being swapped), you'll need to use eip712 transaction type.
+If you want to deploy smart contracts or enable unique zkSync features to your users (e.g. paying fees in the same token which is being swapped), you'll need to use the EIP712 transaction type.

 More detailed description of the zkSync JSON-RPC API can be found [here](../api/api.md).